This retail superstore business has more than 1,200 stores and more than 160,000 staff. Our client wishes to remain anonymous.

 The superstore had been building an employee-focused information messaging system, effectively a new intranet, available to every employee using Microsoft SharePoint.
 This new system needed a security framework to allow them to have all 160,000 users authenticated.
 Some of these would be authenticated using the same ID and password as they used to logon to their PC.
 But for others they would need a new ID and password.
 And they needed a way to securely manage access.

-ThirdSpace were recommended to the superstore by Microsoft as the ‘go to’ people for identity, access and enterprise mobility.
+ThirdSpace was recommended to the superstore by Microsoft as the ‘go to’ people for identity, access and enterprise mobility.
 We sent ThirdSpace consultant David Guest to talk to the superstore’s technical team.

 David says: “I met the architecture and security teams.
 Among the many things we discussed was identity management – they understood the importance of putting this at the heart of their solution.
 So, when we talked about strategy, approaches, concepts and technology, I mentioned that Forefront Identity Manager (FIM) was part of the EMS (Enterprise Mobility Suite) licencing package, everything dropped into place.
 It was a game-changer”.